Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

 #0x00 shell basics
-#Task 5.
+#Task 6.
-Display current directory contents.
+Create a script that creates a directory named my first directory in the /tmp/ directory.